Carlosv02/Cousrse-work/README.md

 My team and I are on the last phase and will be 3D priniting it to present to our MEEN 210 class.

 ## 3lb Combat Robot
+Designing and building a 3lb combat robot for competition.
+I'm designing the armor of the robot which include the wedge, forks, and armor attachment.